Charging Comparison

 If you mostly charge at home or at work and care more about daily driving costs, the Volvo EX30 is the more efficient choice at 178 Wh/km.
 Lower consumption means lower electricity bills over time.

-For maximum range between charges, the BMW iX gives you 405 km of real-world range, which is 40 km more.
+For maximum range between charges, the Volvo EX30 has a WLTP rated range of approximately 476 km, which is roughly 51 km more.
 Both are capable EVs.
 The best choice depends on how you charge and how far you drive.

 At the charger?
 Scan the screen.